kacesera/CV/KC-Thomas-CV.md

 **Impressa Solutions** (Nov.
 2019 to Sept.
 2020)
 _Inbound Alchemist (Inbound Digital Marketer/Social Media Team Lead)_

-- Consultation with stakeholders, clients, and client-based teams.
+- Consulted and collaborated with stakeholders, clients, and client-based teams.
-- Develop digital marketing strategy in conjunction with CEO and clients.
+- Developed digital marketing strategy in conjunction with CEO and various clients.
-- Hire, onboard, and manage new Social Media team.
+- Lead the hiring, onboarding, and managed new Social Media team.

 **Daegu Gyeongbuk English Village** (Nov.
 2018 to Nov.
 2019)
 _ESL Teacher_

-- Devise and deliver customised ESL curriculum, based on DGEV's criteria.
+- Devised and delivered customised ESL curriculum, based on DGEV's criteria.
-- Coordinate with non-English speaking staff to deliver top-notch work and outcomes for students.
+- Coordinated with non-English speaking staff to deliver top-notch work and outcomes for students.
-- Adapt well and quickly to a new culture.
+- Adapted well and quickly to a new culture.

 **UW Credit Union** (Oct.
 2016 to June 2018)
 _Fulltime Teller_

-- Demonstrate ability to follow strict guidelines, by enforcing federal and credit union policies.
+- Demonstrated ability to follow strict guidelines by enforcing federal and credit union policies.
-- Assure that all monies are efficiently and accurately counted, and all procedures are followed accordingly.
+- Assured that all monies are efficiently and accurately counted, and all procedures are followed accordingly.
-- Ensure member safety by delivering excellent customer service and asking unintrusive questions to verify legitimacy of certain transactions.
+- Ensured member safety by delivering excellent customer service and asking unintrusive questions to verify legitimacy of certain transactions.
+- Collaborated with a coworker to create and deliver a monthly employee newsletter, in a city-wide effort to increase employee morale.

 ## Education

 #### Makers Academy (Sept.
 2020 to Dec.
 2020)

+- Used Agile methodology to lead several team projects that lead to the creation of: A Facebook copy, an AirBNB copy, and a language learning RPG mobile app (Le Chicken: The Poulet)
+- Followed Test Driven Design (TDD), Object Oriented Programming (OOP), and MVC principles in all projects.
+- Learned Behaviour Driven Design, Functional Design, and REST API principles.
+- Technologies, frameworks, and principles used:
     - OOP, TDD, MVC, DDD, REST API
     - Agile/XP
     - Ruby, Rails, JavaScript, React.js, React Native, Node.js, Express
     - RSpec, Jasmine, Jest, Capybara, Cypress

 #### University of Wisconsin - Milwaukee (Aug.
 2012 to May 2018)

 - B.A.
 Theatre Arts & Certificate in Arts & Social Entrepreneurship
 - 3.0 GPA
-- During my time at UWM, I worked for the IT Help Desk for two years (2012 - 2014)–– holding both consultant and supervisory positions.
-Additionally, I campused and was elected as an At-Large Senator for UWM's Student Government in 2012.
-Along with this, I experiemented with a rang of classes including: Educational Theory, Macro Economics, Mathematics, Playwriting, and Astronomy to name a few.
-Due to the nature of American schooling, my the range of classes within my degree gave me a broad education.
+- Worked for the IT Help Desk for two years (2012 - 2014)–– holding both consultant and supervisory positions.
+- Campused and was elected as an At-Large Senator for UWM's Student Government in 2012.
+- Experimented with a range of classes including: Educational Theory, Macro Economics, Mathematics, Playwriting, and Astronomy to name a few.
+- Due to the nature of American schooling, my the range of classes within my degree gave me a broad education.